Zero-based budgeting: Advantages and disadvantages

-Use in public and private sectors
+Public sector usage

 Background

 In the United States, Texas Instruments was the first to develop zero-based budgeting for the private sector.
 Jimmy Carter, the then Governor of Georgia, applied the same method to the public sector while he prepared the state's 1973 fiscal budget.
 Three years later, after Carter was elected President of the United States, the federal government implemented zero-base budgeting in The Government Economy and Spending Reform Act of 1976.
 President Carter later required the adoption of zero-based budgeting by the federal government during the late 1970s.
 As stated later by the United States Government Accountability Office (GAO), "Zero-Base Budgeting (ZBB) was an executive branch budget formulation process introduced into the federal government in 1977.
 Its main focus was to optimize outputs available at alternative budgetary levels.
 Under ZBB, agencies were expected to set priorities based on the program results that could be achieved at alternative spending levels, one of which was to be below current funding."

 For most US governments, the main users of ZBB are legislatures, government agencies, and the executive.
 Legislatures include congress, state legislatures, and city councils, which all require summarizing and focusing on public priorities and objectives.
 Agencies include the agency director and department managers, and they require more detailed information and focus on program implementation and efficiency.
 Lastly, the executive includes the President, governors, and mayor/city manager who focus on the needs of the legislature and agency.
 Although the legislative, the agency, and the executive have different focuses, they all have to address the effectiveness of current activities and whether they should be eliminated or reduced.

 According to Peter Sarant, the former director of management analysis training for the US Civil Service Commission during the Carter ZBB implementation effort, ZBB means "different things to different people."
 Some definitions imply that zero-based budgeting is the act of starting budgets from scratch or requiring each program or activity to be justified from the ground up.
-This is not true; the acronym ZBB is a misnomer.
-ZBB is a misnomer because in many large agencies a complete zero-base review of all program elements during one budget period is not feasible.
-This is because it would result in excessive paperwork.
+However, in many large agencies a complete zero-base review of all program elements during one budget period is not feasible and would result in excessive paperwork.
 In many aspects, the "common misunderstanding" of ZBB resembles a "sunset review" process more than a traditional public sector ZBB process.